BrennenMcGill/p1-death-roll/README.md

     [x] Be responsive.
     [x] Have a polished UI.
     [x] Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
-    [x] Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).
+    [x] Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application.

 ## **PRESENTATION REQUIREMENTS**
     Group should give a 10-minute presentation on the project, with about 7 minutes devoted to the presentation itself, followed by a 3-minute Question & Answer session.
 Use the Project Presentation Template to address the following: